conan-io/docs/integrations/make.rst

 Make
 ====

-Conan provide integration with plain Makefiles by means of the ``make`` generator.
+Conan provides integration with plain Makefiles by means of the ``make`` generator.
 If you are using ``Makefile`` to build your project you could get the information of the dependencies in a *conanbuildinfo.mak* file.
 All you have to do is indicate the generator like this:

 .. code-block:: text